 Debate:

-Have students read the Office of Energy Efficiency and Renewable Energy's “How do Wind Turbines Work?” and show video at the end of the article.
-Ask students to defend the statement: “Wind turbines are examples of kinetic energy”
+Have students read the Office of Energy Efficiency and Renewable Energy's “How do Wind Turbines Work?” and show the video at the end of the article.
+Ask students to defend the statement: “Wind turbines are examples of kinetic energy.”

 Critical Thinking: